Directors & Staff

-Mr. Rein attended Austin Peay State University in Clarksville Tennesse and achieved a bachelors in Music Education.
+An educator since 2004, Mr. Rein came to Frisco with years of experience.
+Mr. Rein attended Austin Peay State University in Clarksville Tennessee and achieved a bachelors in Music Education.
 He also attended Depaul University in Chicago Illinois and achieved a masters in music performance with an emphasis in Bass Trombone.
 His primary teachers have included Susan K. Smith of the Nashville Symphony, Charles Vernon of the Chicago Symphony, and Tom Matta, Chicago freelance trombonist.
-Other teachers include Gil Long, Richard Steffen, Mark Fischer, Floyd Cooley, Bob Lark, Tim Coffman, Bob Lee, Robert Hodge, Pete Evans and Todd Hill.
+Other notable teachers include Gil Long, Richard Steffen, Mark Fischer, Floyd Cooley, Bob Lark, Tim Coffman, Bob Lee, Robert Hodge, Pete Evans and Todd Hill.

-Mr. Rein currently resides in Frisco, Texas with his wife Katie and his dogs Parker, Derby and Zoey.
+Mr. Rein currently resides in Frisco with his wife Katie and their dogs Derby, and Zoey.

-Mr. Wallace serves as Director of Percussion Studies for the Centennial High School Cluster.
-He is starting his 7th year of coordinating percussion instruction and events at Centennial High School, Clark Middle School, and Wester Middle School.
-Prior to his appointment with the Centennial Band, Mr. Wallace worked in Lewisville ISD, Houston ISD, and Katy ISD.
-Mr. Wallace’s groups have been both state honor band finalists and state marching band contestants and have also performed at the prestigious National Concert Band Festival in Indianapolis, IN.
-Under his direction, the TC Drum Line became the official drum line of the NHL™s Dallas Stars for 2006 and 2007, performing at playoff games, in television commercials, and various Stars promotional events.
+Mr. Wallace serves as Director of Percussion Studies for the Centennial High School Cluster, coordinating percussion instruction and events at Centennial High School, Lawler Middle School, and Wester Middle School.
+Prior to CHS, Mr. Wallace worked in Lewisville ISD, Houston ISD, and Katy ISD.
+Mr. Wallace’s groups have been both state honor band finalists and state marching band contestants and have also performed at the National Concert Band Festival in Indianapolis, IN.
+Under his direction, the TC Drum Line became the official drum line of the NHL’s Dallas Stars for 2006 and 2007.
 While in Houston, Mr. Wallace’s West Briar MS percussion ensembles won the U.S. National Grand Championship from Music Showcase Festivals with a perfect score of 100.
 They were featured on many local news stations and toured the Houston area performing in several select venues.

-Mr. Greenleaf joined the Centennial Band Staff as Guard Director in 2005.
-Prior to coming to CHS, Mr. Greenleaf has been the Color Guard director for the Haltom High School color guard program.
+Mr. Greenleaf joined the Centennial band staff as Guard Director in 2005.
+Prior to coming to Centennial High School, Mr. Greenleaf was the Color Guard director for the Haltom High School Color Guard program.
 The Haltom color guard has been a consistent medalist in the North Texas Color Guard Association’s Circuit Championships, as well as a Winter Guard International finalist.
-Prior to coming to Texas, Mr. Greenleaf was the Color Guard Director for The Union Public Schools in Tulsa, Oklahoma where he administrated and taught over 100 students in grades 6 thru 12.
+Before coming to Texas, Mr. Greenleaf was the Color Guard Director for The Union Public Schools in Tulsa, Oklahoma where he administered and taught students in grades 6 through 12.

-Mr. Greenleaf has been active in Marching Band, Winter Guard, and Drum and Bugle Corps as a designer, technician, clinician and consultant since 1989.
-In addition to public school teaching, Mr. Greenleaf has instructed the Suncoast Sound Drum and Bugle Corps, the Black Gold Drum and Bugle Corps, and has served as the caption head for the Colts Drum and Bugle Corps.
-Mr. Greenleaf also founded the five time WGI finalist.
-Black Gold Winter Guard from Tulsa, Oklahoma.
+Mr. Greenleaf has been active in Marching Band, Winter Guard, and Drum & Bugle Corps - as a designer, technician, clinician, and consultant since 1989.
+In addition to teaching, Mr. Greenleaf has instructed the Suncoast Sound Drum & Bugle Corps, the Black Gold Drum & Bugle Corps, and has served as the caption head for the Colts Drum & Bugle Corps.
+Mr. Greenleaf also founded the five time WGI finalist Black Gold Winter Guard from Tulsa, Oklahoma.

 Mr. Greenleaf is the past President and 1st Vice President of the Mid-America Performing Arts Association.
 He is credited with the significant growth in membership and quality of the Association during his presidency.
 Mr. Greenleaf is also a member of Phi Mu Alpha Sinfonia and Kappa Kappa Psi.